11 Things to Do in Barcelona in October

 Plaza de España| ©Manuel Martí

-Although the weather continues to be quite good in October, it is noticeable that the summer season is over in Barcelona, so the city is quieter and there is not so much tourism.
-This means that you can take advantage of offers and lower prices on hotels and flights.
+Although the weather remains quite nice in October, you can tell that the summer season has ended in Barcelona, so the city is quieter and there aren’t as many tourists.
+This means you’ll be able to take advantage of deals and lower prices on hotels and flights.

-Although there are fewer people in the streets of Barcelona, it is still a very visited city, so it is not advisable to leave reservations to the last minute (neither those of very important tourist attractions, such as Park Güell or the Sagrada Familia).
+Even though there are fewer people on the streets of Barcelona, it’s still a very popular destination, so it’s not a good idea to wait until the last minute to make reservations (especially for major tourist attractions like Park Güell or the Sagrada Familia).

-What plans are you going to miss during your trip to Barcelona in October?
-I hope I have given you some ideas.
+What plans are you not going to miss during your trip to Barcelona in October?
+I hope I’ve given you some ideas.